 SOLO EXHIBITIONS

-2022 Patria y Vida, commissioned by No Vacancy, Faena Hotel, Miami Beach, FL
+2022 Patria y Vida, commissioned by No Vacancy, at the Faena Hotel, Miami Beach, FL

-2022 I came to see the damage that was done and the treasures that prevail, Spinello Projects, Miami, FL
+2022 I came to see the damage that was done and the treasures that prevail, Spinello Projects, Miami

 2021 And so with ends comes beginnings, UNTITLED, Art Fair, special project, Miami Beach, FL

-2021 Not Yet Paved, Pérez Art Museum Miami, Miami, FL
+2021 Not Yet Paved, Pérez Art Museum Miami, Miami, Florida

 2021 Opposition Camp, Art Kiosk, San Francisco, CA